 Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

-Eswatini (Swaziland) was one of the last countries in the world to abolish an almost complete monopoly in all sectors of its telecommunications market.
-Until 2011 the state-owned posts and telecommunications operator SPTC also acted as the industry regulator and had a stake in the country’s sole mobile network, in an uneasy partnership with MTN.
-A new independent regulatory authority was established in late 2013 and has since embarked on radical changes to the telecom sector.
-SPTC was provided with a unified licence in early 2016, while MTN Swaziland secured spectrum in the 1800MHz band to provide LTE services and Swazi Mobile has launched 2G, 3G and LTE services, supported by a network sharing agreement with MTN.
+A new independent regulatory authority was established in late 2013 and has since embarked on significant changes to the telecom sector.
+Eswatini Telecom was provided with a unified licence in early 2016, while MTN Eswatini secured spectrum in the 1800MHz band to provide LTE services.
+Eswatini Mobile has launched GSM, 3G and LTE services, supported by a network sharing agreement with MTN Eswatini.

-The internet sector has been open to competition with four licensed Internet Service Providers (ISPs), but prices have remained high and market penetration relatively low.
+The internet sector has been open to competition with a small number of licensed ISPs, but prices have remained high and market penetration relatively low.
 One provider still controls an 80% of the market.
 Although DSL services were introduced in 2008, development of the sector has been hampered by the limited fixed-line infrastructure and a lack of competition in the access and backbone network.

-The country is landlocked, and so the country depends on neighbouring countries for international fibre bandwidth.
-This meant that access pricing was high for many years, though prices have fallen more recently in line with greater bandwidth availability resulting from several new submarine fibre optic cable systems that have reached the region in recent years.
+Eswatini is landlocked and so depends on neighbouring countries for international fibre bandwidth.
+This has meant that access pricing is relatively high, though prices have fallen more recently in line with greater bandwidth availability resulting from several new submarine fibre optic cable systems that have reached the region in recent years.
 In addition, Paratus in September 2020 completed a terrestrial cable linking Mozambique with South Africa and running through Eswatini.

 On the consumer side, spending on telecoms services and devices is under pressure from the financial effect of large-scale job losses and the consequent restriction on disposable incomes.
 However, the crucial nature of telecom services, both for general communication as well as a tool for home-working, will offset such pressures.
 In many markets the net effect should be a steady though reduced increased in subscriber growth.